Galambo Regeneration Project

 Project Information:

-The Galambo Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 65km south of Bourke in Western New South Wales.
-Registered in January 2015, the project covers a substantial area of 6,990 hectares within the Bourke Shire Council local government area.
-The project is situated in the Mulga Lands bioregion, an area historically utilized for extensive rangeland grazing of sheep, cattle, and goats.
+The Galambo Regeneration Project is a Human-Induced Regeneration (HIR) project located at Galambo Station, approximately 55km south of Bourke in the Far West region of New South Wales.
+Registered in January 2015, the project covers a substantial area of 6,990 hectares.
+The project operates within the Bourke Shire Council area, a region historically dominated by rangeland grazing of sheep and cattle, often characterized by vast pastoral stations and open scrubland.